MFA Fine Art

 This course is aimed at ambitious artists and Fine Art graduates who are interested in advancing their art practices, engaging with contemporary art and theory and considering what art might be in relation to today’s social, cultural and political worlds.
 The MFA Fine Art is a practice-based course, structured through key areas of contemporary art practice: painting, fine print, media, sculpture and expanded practices.
 There is an emphasis on cross-disciplinary dialogue and debate while supporting specialised practice in the above areas.

-MFA students are based in the Annex, NCAD’s new postgraduate hub at 101-103 James St. This facility contains dedicated studios, seminar rooms and a project space for testing new work.
-The School of Fine Art has recently introduced a Studio Residency and we are delighted to announce that the inaugural artist in residence for 2016/2017 is Níamh McCann.
-Níamh is based in the postgraduate studios and will be contributing to the MFA programme.
+MFA students are based in the Annex, NCAD’s postgraduate hub at 101-103 James St. This facility contains dedicated studios, seminar rooms and a project space for testing new work.
+The MFA Fine Art programme also hosts an annual Studio Award opportunity for an experienced contemporary artist to work alongside MFA students at the Annex studios.
+The inaugural recipient was Níamh McCann and the current Studio Award artist is Mark Clare, http://www.markclare.com/.

 The core components of the course are practice-based modules where students reflect critically on how they make work, take a rigorous approach to the materials they use and articulate the theoretical frameworks for their practices.
 Through participation in regular studio seminars, students work on developing the skills necessary to reflect critically on their work, to test work in new contexts and to present their work to a peer audience.